Yacht Captain Jobs

 What Does A Yacht Captain Do?

-Regardless of the size of the yacht, a captain operates the boat under strict international rules and regulations.
-His responsibilities are all-encompassing and his position can be, to some extent, compared to that of a CEO on land.
+Regardless of the size of the yacht, Captains operate boats under strict international rules and regulations.
+Their responsibilities are all-encompassing and their position can be, to some extent, compared to that of a CEO on land.

 Responsibilities of the Yacht Captain Job